jbaker8935/switcheroo/design.md

 ## Asset Pipeline

 - Artwork prepared as indexed PNG files converted to Foenix-compatible sprite and bitmap data via `f256lib` asset tools.
-Assets include normal and swapped piece variants, checkerboard tiles, disabled menu frames, and score glyphs.
+During early development a deterministic Python script (`scripts/generate_assets.py`) produces placeholder assets into `assets/generated/`, including the 320x240 board bitmap, 24x24 piece sprites, 28x28 highlight overlays, and 16x16 menu icon sprites.
+The script encodes palette indexes aligned with the active theme so visual smoke tests exercise the real CLUT layout, and it emits `src/assets/generated_assets.c` plus a companion header exposing the `g_video_assets` manifest consumed by the runtime loader.
 - Font glyphs derived from an 8x8 monospace set for legibility at low resolution.
 - Build process integrates asset packing into the LLVM-MOS project using custom `Makefile` rules.
+The `assets` target runs the generation script before compilation to guarantee binaries always have the expected placeholder data.

 ## Build and Packaging